nate01776/speq/README.md

 # What is SPEQ?
-[SPEQ](https://speq.dev) (pronounced "speck") is a universal and protocol-agnostic specification for APIs and Services.
+[SPEQ](https://speq.dev) (pronounced "speck") is an extensible, protocol-agnostic, and platform neutral specification for APIs and Services.

-It is built upon the idea that every API, regardless of protocol has a number of common design patterns, that enables a universal specification.
+It is built upon the philosophy that every API, regardless of protocol has a number of common design patterns, that when leveraged appropriately can enable a universal specification

 In addition the describing the APIs themselves, SPEQ can: